 Depending on the condition of the patient, extra equipment can be provided as required.
-In addition, sufficient quantities of all necessary emergency medication will be on board, for example, beta blockers, anti-coagulants and adrenalin.
-The medication carried on the flight is also individually adjusted to the health condition of the patient before each flight, ensuring the best possible patient care at all times.
+In addition, enough of all necessary emergency medication will be on board, for example, beta blockers, anti-coagulants and adrenalin.
+The medication carried on the flight is also individually adjusted to the health condition of the patient before each flight, ensuring the best possible patient care always.

 We frequently use Citation Bravo, Citation Sovereign, Challenger 604, Learjet 31, Learjet 35, Learjet 35A, Learjet 36, Learjet 45 and Learjet 55 or 60 ambulance jets.
 These excel with the following features:

 - High cruising speed